 Please be reminded of the upcoming due dates for the Reports listed below:

-Carriers required to contribute to universal service support mechanisms must report their actual and projected end user and wholesale revenues for each calendar quarter by filing the Form 499-Q on a quarterly basis.
-The Form 499-Q filing reporting historical revenues for first quarter 2013 and projected revenues for third quarter 2013 is due to USAC by May 1, 2013.
+Service providers required to contribute to universal service support mechanisms must report their actual and projected end user and wholesale revenues for each calendar quarter by filing Form 499Q on a quarterly basis.
+Any revisions to a service provider’s August 1, 2014 Form 499-Q filing are due to USAC by September 15, 2014.

 The FCC recently adopted significant changes to the reporting requirements and filing process for the FCC Form 477 report.
 The report, which was due on September 1 in previous years, must be submitted to the FCC no later than October 1, 2014.
 The FCC will host a webinar on how to use the new filing interface and other filing requirements on September 5, 2014.
 Information about the webinar is available here.
 We will provide more detailed information about the revised requirements and filing process at a later date.

 Most federal licensees and other regulated entities must pay regulatory fees to offset costs associated with the FCC’s enforcement, public service, international, policy, and rulemaking activities.
 Fees vary by type of activity.
 The FCC recently released a Public Notice announcing that FY 2014 data, on which regulatory fees will be based, is available for Interstate Telecommunications Service Providers (ITSPs) and Commercial Mobile Radio Services (CMRS) providers through the Fee Filer system.
 ITSPs that disagree with the revenue amount identified in the Fee Filer system should file a revised FCC Form 499-A with USAC.
 CMRS providers that wish to revise their subscriber count must do so directly in the Fee Filer system no later than September 10, 2014.